Dr. R. Steven Notley

 2016), and The Routledge Encyclopedia of Ancient Mediterranean Religions (Routledge, 2015).

-He has worked as a teaching guide in Israel, Jordan, and Greece with the Center for Holy Lands Studies since 2012.
 Jeffrey was born in Spanish (East) Harlem, New York City.
-He now lives in Queens with his wife, Maureen and their family.
+He now lives in Baldwin, NY with his wife, Maureen and their family.